Paradise Shores Cabins

 Each cabin has its own picnic table, fire pit, and charcoal-burning grill.
 You provide your own charcoal and starter fluid.
-We normally provide bonfire wood for sale at the resort and wood can also be purchased from local vendors.
-For outside summer activities we have a badminton/volley ball court, a tetherball, basketball net, and a swing set for small kids.
-A small township park is across the street.
-It has a small year round flowing stream pit toilets, grills, tables, and a short nature walk.
+We provide bonfire wood for sale at the resort.
+For outside summer activities we have a badminton/volleyball court, a tether ball, and basketball net.
+Sawmill Creek is across the street from the resort with a flowing stream, grills, tables, and a short nature walk.

 Paradise and the Tahquamenon Falls Area are most noted as being a beautiful natural area.
 Commercial attractions to compare with any area. . .
 Yes. . .
 But miles of hiking trails for those wishing to work up a sweat.
 If you're not a trail person, there are endless miles of lovely Lake Superior shoreline for you to explore.
 And if you are into lighthouses, we have 3 within 50 miles of the Resort.